sectrean/di-kit/README.md

-DI-Kit
+di-kit
 ======

-**DI-Kit** is a dependency injection toolkit for modern Go applications.
+**di-kit** is a dependency injection toolkit for modern Go applications.
 It's designed to be easy-to-use, unobtrusive, flexible, and performant.

 ## Usage